averykhoo/recipes/curated-untested/pecan-pie.md

 https://www.youtube.com/watch?v=Z6zRRuBpPnw

-I don’t know how anything so curdled, coagulated, lumpy, and broken can turn out so delicious, but this pie manages to defy the odds.
+I don't know how anything so curdled, coagulated, lumpy, and broken can turn out so delicious, but this pie manages to defy the odds.
 The result is half pie, half candy bar, and 100% delicious.

 Yield: one 9-inch pie, 8 to 12 slices